If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Is 4K UHD More Expensive Than HDR?

 Both 4K UHD and HDR are similar in price.
-When 4K first came out in 2014, the price was high with low demand.
+When 4K first came out in 2014, the price was high, with low demand.
 However, over time the price has steadily decreased, almost matching HDR.

 Larger televisions are better for the best results with 4K, which are inevitably more costly than standard television, even with HDR.

-In all, you will most likely spend more to acquire a 4K UHD television, especially with HDMI, streaming devices, or anything else required to get the most out of 4K.
+You will most likely spend more to acquire a 4K UHD television, especially with HDMI, streaming devices, or anything else required to get the most out of 4K.

 Is 4K Better than HDR or HD?

-For instance, 4K is better on compatible devices because it produces a sharper definition and a higher frame rate.
 On the other hand, HDR creates more colors and contrast at a slightly lower price.
 HDR is less sharp than 4K if the content is compatible with 4K.

 Do You Need 4K UHD?